Victor-Furtado/backend-test/README.md

 - Read all Investment
 - Read one Investment (by id) (Show Initial Amount and Expected Balance `amount+gains`)
 - Withdraw Investment (`amount+gains`)(apply Taxes)
+- Get Investments of a owner with pagination